Mary Mack (comedian): TV and radio appearances

-Before Solar Opposites, in which she voices Jesse Wearsprada Solar-Opposites, Mack voiced the character Dylan Beekler in the first season of Golan the Insatiable and made a guest appearance as a drunken Zeeble in Aqua Teen Hunger Force.
+Before Solar Opposites, in which she voices Jessica Wearsprada "Jesse" Opposites, Mack voiced the character Dylan Beekler in the first season of Golan the Insatiable making a guest appearance as a drunken Zeeble in Aqua Teen Hunger Force, and voicing Renée in a recurring role in Kiff.
 Mack's other TV appearances include Last Comic Standing in 2014, Conan, Comedy Central's Live at Gotham, and Last Call with Carson Daly.

 Mack has been featured on WTF with Marc Maron, The Bob & Tom Show, XM's National Lampoon Comedy Radio, Wits, and Minnesota Polka Spotlight.

 Discography

-Mack has released five albums of her stand-up.
+Mack has released seven albums of her stand-up.
 Jake Kroeger of the Comedy Bureau called her 2015 album Pig Woman "especially mischievous and fun" with a "down-to-earth, Midwestern zeitgeist".
 Richard Lanoie of the Serious Comedy Site called the album "an absolute hoot" and "absolutely fearless".